-Career Services provides resources and services to inform, prepare, and connect UMUC students and alumni worldwide with their career and job search needs.
-To access Career Services, you should activate your account on CareerQuest, UMUC's online career portal, at careerquest.umuc.edu using your UMUC login credentials.
+Career Services provides resources and services for UMGC students and alumni worldwide to inform them about, prepare them for, and connect them with their career and job search needs.
+To access Career Services, you should activate your account on CareerQuest, UMGC's online career portal, at careerquest.umgc.edu using your UMGC login credentials.